 Except as required by the OBCA or in accordance with any voting rights which may be attached to any series of Preference Shares, the holders of Preference Shares are not entitled to receive notice of, or to attend, any meeting of the shareholders of the Corporation and are not entitled to vote at any such meeting provided that the holders of Preference Shares are entitled to receive notice of meetings of the shareholders of the Corporation called for the purpose of authorizing the sale, lease or exchange of all or substantially all of the property of the Corporation other than in the ordinary course of business of the Corporation.
-Subject to the provisions of the OBCA, the holders of Preference Shares or any series thereof are not, unless the rights, privileges, restrictions and conditions attached to the Preference Shares as a class or to any particular series thereof provide to the contrary, entitled to vote separately as a class or series on, or to dissent in respect of, any proposal to amend the articles of the Corporation to: (a) increase or decrease any maximum number of authorized Preference Shares or any series thereof, or increase any maximum number of authorized shares of a class or series having rights or privileges equal or superior to the Preference Shares or any series thereof; (b) effect an exchange, reclassification or cancellation of all or part of the Preference Shares or any series thereof; or (c) create a new class or series of shares equal or superior to the Preference Shares or any series thereof.
+Subject to the provisions of the OBCA, the holders of Preference Shares or any series thereof are not, unless the rights, privileges, restrictions and conditions attached to the Preference Shares as a class or to any particular series thereof provide to the corporation to: (a) increase or decrease any maximum number of authorized Preference Shares or any series thereof, or increase any maximum number of aclass or series having rights or privileges equal or superior to the Preference Shares or any series thereof; (b) effect an exchange, reclassification or cancellation of all or part of the Preference Shares or any series thereof.

 With respect to the payment of dividends and the distribution of the property and assets of the Corporation in the event of the liquidation, dissolution or winding-up of the Corporation, the Preference Shares of each series, rank (a) pari passu with the Preference Shares of every other series and the shares of any other class of shares of the Corporation ranking equally with the Preference Shares, (b) senior to the common shares and the shares of any other class of shares of the Corporation ranking junior to the Preference Shares, and (c) junior to the shares of any class of shares of the Corporation ranking senior to the Preference Shares.
 The Preference Shares of any series are also entitled to such other preferences, not inconsistent with the articles of the Corporation, over the common shares and the shares of any other class of shares of the Corporation ranking junior to the Preference Shares as may be fixed by the Board of Directors prior to the issue thereof.
 The rights, privileges, restrictions and conditions attached to the Preference Shares as a class may be added to, changed or removed only with the approval of the holders of Preference Shares given in accordance with the requirements of the OBCA and the articles of the Corporation.